05.Sound Rise II — FAQ

 Step Two: Set the Alert Mode

-1. Press and hold the MODE button for 2 seconds to enter the alarm mode setting, the source icons on the left will start flashing.
+button for 2 seconds to enter the alarm mode setting, the source icons on the left will start flashing. - Turn the

 c. ...

-g.
-6-7 means on the two weekend days
+means on the two weekend days - Turn the

 Note: By default, the maximum alarm volume is set to level 15.
 This means that when the alarm goes off, the alarm volume will gradually increase from level 0 to level 15.
 In early production batches, the maximum alarm volume can be set between [10,30], but cannot be set below 10.
 This is to ensure that users don't potentially miss low volume alarms.
 Starting with new production batches from 2025, the maximum alarm volume can be set between [1,30], which gives the user more flexibility in setting the maximum volume, but be reminded to test it before putting it into real use and not to miss any alarms due to low volume.